hotosm/osm-merge/docs/highways.md

 The type of vehicle that can be driven on a particular road is a bit subjective based on ones off-road driving experience.
-These are typically jeep trails of varying quality, but very useful for backcountry rescues or wildland fires.
+These are typically jeep trails of varying quality, but very useful for back-country rescues or wildland fires.

+There appears to be a bug in the MVUM reference numbers that don't match any other datasets.
+Namely many major MVUM roads have a .1 appended, which is not what is on the topo maps or dataset.
+Any legit suffix would include a latter, ie...
+"491.1B", which does match the other datasets.
+So I removed the suffix where it doesn't have a letter at the end.

 ### Mvum Trails

 These are Multi Vehicle Use Maps (MVUM), which define the class of vehicle appropriate to drive a road.
-The trails dataset contains additional highways, as some hikiing trails are also forest service roads.
+The trails dataset contains additional highways, as some hiking trails are also forest service roads.
 These are primarily for hiking, but allow vehicle use, primarily specialized off-road vehicles like an ATV or UTV.
 They suffer from the same bad data as the MVUM roads.